 Mr. Moe is assisted by Stephen D. Bard, our chief financial officer, chief compliance officer, treasurer and corporate secretary and Luben Pampoulov, our vice-president, whom we refer to collectively as NeXt Asset Management's senior investment professionals.
 Each of Messrs.
 Moe, Bard and Pampoulov is a principal of NeXt Asset Management.
-Messrs.
-Moe, Bard and Pampoulov have over 50 years of combined investment management industry experience.
 We expect to benefit from the proven ability of our investment adviser's senior investment professionals and board of advisers (the "Advisory Board") to identify attractive investment opportunities, conduct diligence on and value prospective investments, negotiate terms, and manage and monitor a diversified portfolio of those investments.
 See "Portfolio Management - Advisory Board to NeXt Asset Management."
 Our investment adviser's senior investment professionals and Advisory Board members have broad investment backgrounds, with prior experience at investment banks, commercial banks, unregistered investment funds and other financial services companies, and have collectively developed a broad network of contacts to provide us with our principal source of investment opportunities.

-NeXt Asset Management also intends to leverage Mr. Moe's relationship with NeXtUp Research, or "NeXtUp," a joint venture arrangement between NeXtUp Network, LLC, a California-based financial research firm of which Mr. Moe is a member, and Candlestick Advisors Pvt.
-Ltd., an India-based financial research firm, to access NeXtUp's proprietary research and analytical capabilities in the private company space.
-NeXtUp presently focuses on developing research and analysis regarding non-public rapidly growing companies similar to those we intend to target for investment.
-Since its formation in 2010, NextUp has used its proprietary research and valuation processes to evaluate over 30 emerging private companies across the internet media, green technology and education industries.
-We expect that our investment adviser's access to the proprietary research developed by NeXtUp with respect to the types of companies in which we intend to invest will provide NeXt Asset Management with a more indepth knowledge base with respect to our prospective investments.
-While we do not expect to enter into a long-term contractual arrangement with NeXtUp, through Mr. Moe's relationship with NeXtUp, our investment adviser will have the ability to access NeXtUp's proprietary research on an as-needed basis without limitation, subject to the payment of customary fees by our investment adviser to NeXtUp for the use of its resources.
-Any costs associated with accessing NeXtUp's research capabilities will be borne by our investment adviser, without reimbursement from us.
+NeXt Asset Management also intends to leverage Mr. Moe's relationship with neXtup Research, or "neXtup," a joint venture arrangement between neXtup Network, LLC, a California-based financial research firm of which Mr. Moe is a member, and Candlestick Advisors Pvt.
+Ltd., an India-based financial research firm, to access neXtup's proprietary research and analytical capabilities in the private company space. neXtup presently focuses on developing research and analysis regarding non-public rapidly growing companies similar to those we intend to target for investment.
+Since its formation in 2010, neXtup has used its proprietary research and valuation processes to evaluate over 30 emerging private companies across the internet media, green technology and education industries.
+We expect that our investment adviser's access to the proprietary research developed by neXtup with respect to the types of companies in which we intend to invest will provide NeXt Asset Management with a more indepth knowledge base with respect to our prospective investments.
+While we do not expect to enter into a long-term contractual arrangement with neXtup, through Mr. Moe's relationship with neXtup, our investment adviser will have the ability to access neXtup's proprietary research on an as-needed basis without limitation, subject to the payment of customary fees by our investment adviser to neXtup for the use of its resources.
+Any costs associated with accessing neXtup's research capabilities will be borne by our investment adviser, without reimbursement from us.